-- It’s estimated that tens of millions of people make money off of Instagram.
-Top Instagrammers can make up to tens of thousands of dollars per post and $500,000/year.
+- It’s estimated that tens of millions of people make money through Instagram.
+Top Instagram influencers charge as much as $3000 per post.

-- 48.4% of respondents in a survey comprising 20000+ consumers use Instagram to engage with influencer content.
+- According to a survey of 20,000+ digital savvy women, 48.4% use Instagram to engage with influencer content.

 - 7 out of 10 YouTube subscribers relate better to their favorite YouTube content creator than to traditional television or movie stars, and 40% of millennials believe their favorite YouTuber understands them better than their friends.

 - Videos created by the top 25 YouTube stars were viewed 3x more, commented on 12x more, and resulted in 2x as many actions than videos from traditional celebrities.

 - A YouTuber with one to three million subscribers averages $125,000 per post.